 For me, surrendering occurs by visiting Jesus in the Blessed Sacrament in the chapel of our local hospital, right down the street from my office.
 In the silence, in the presence of Jesus, I can surrender.
 He calls to me even now, offering me peace.
 All I have to do is accept it.

 It all started with my New Year’s resolution to do an hour of Eucharistic adoration each Wednesday.
 These hours in the chapel provide a safe zone for me.
 I can be totally myself and Christ loves me still.
-The stress of the day, the scourge of addiction, it all seem to slip away in His presence.
+The stress of the day, the scourge of addiction, it all seems to slip away in His presence.
 Sometimes I get so relaxed that I fall asleep.
 I give Him my vulnerability and He gives me His peace.
 What a precious gift!

 Another place I find surrender is in the Sacrament of Reconciliation, which allows me to surrender myself to Christ as He pours mercy over me like a fragrant oil.
-The fragrance remains long afterwards.
+The fragrance remains long afterward.